lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next.
 The FCN value with all the bits equal to 1 (All-1) denotes the last fragment of a packet.
-In any window mode, the FCN value with all the bits equal to 0 (All-0) denotes the last fragment of a window (when such window is not the last one of the packet).
+The last window of a packet is called an All-1 window.
+In ACK-Always or ACK-on-error, the FCN value with all the bits equal to 0 (All-0) denotes the last fragment of a window that is not the last one of the packet.
+Such a window is called an All-0 window.
 In the No-ACK mode, All-0 is found in all fragments but the last one.
 The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the fragments, this field is an unsigned integer, with a size of N bits.
 In the No-ACK mode, it is set to 1 bit (N=1).
 For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value will be defined in the corresponding technology documents.
 The FCN MUST be set sequentially decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.